PyMoDAQ/PyMoDAQ/documentation/usage/modules/Plugins.rst

 * ``text`` : a text area (for comments for instance)

 **Important**: the *name* key in the dictionnaries must **not** contain any space, please use underscore if necessary!

+For a live example of these Parameters nd their widget, type in ``parameter_example`` in your shell.

 Once the module is initialized, any modification on the UI hardware settings will be send to the plugin through the ``commit_settings`` method of the plugin class and illustrated below (still from the ``daq_2Dviewer_AndorCCD`` plugin).